MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-program-emulator/includes/07-exercise-configure-front-panel.md

 The top row of LEDs are the Altair status indicators.
 In **CPU STOP** mode, the middle row of LEDs displays the 8 bits on the Data Bus, the bottom two rows display the 16 bits set on the Address Bus.
 In **CPU RUN** mode, the Data and Address bus LEDs are sampled every 20 milliseconds and are an indicator of activity.

-### Loading an Intel 8080 opcode using the Click front panel
+### Loading an Intel 8080 opcode by using the Click front panel

 Taking the same example as the virtual front panel.
 We are going to load the 3 byte [Intel 8080 Jmp](https://github.com/AzureSphereCloudEnabledAltair8800/Altair8800.manuals/blob/master/8080asm.pdf?azure-portal=true) at address 0x0100.